Murder of Sophie Lancaster: Attack

 On the evening of 10 August 2007, Lancaster and Maltby had been drinking and watching television at a friend's house in Britannia, a suburb of Bacup.
 They left to walk home at around 11:40pm.
 On their way home they stopped at a petrol station to buy cigarettes.
 On the petrol station forecourt a group of teenagers, including Brendan Harris, Ryan Herbert, Joseph Hulme, Daniel Hulme and Daniel Mallett struck up a friendly conversation with them.
-Lancaster and Maltby decided to join the group of teenagers to an area of Bacup known as the Fudge Factory before they all went to the skate park area of Stubbylee Park.
-In the park, Lancaster and Maltby were subjected to a vicious mob attack without provocation from Harris, Herbert, Joseph Hulme, Daniel Hulme and Mallett between 1:10 and 1:20am on 11 August 2007.
+Lancaster and Maltby decided to join the group of teenagers at an area of Bacup known as the Fudge Factory before they all went to the skate park area of Stubbylee Park.
+In the park, Lancaster and Maltby were subjected to a vicious mob attack without provocation from Harris, Herbert, Joseph Hulme, Daniel Hulme, and Mallett between 1:10 and 1:20am on 11 August 2007.

 All five teenagers beat Maltby to the point of unconsciousness.
 As he lay on the ground, Lancaster cradled his head in her lap and shouted for help and for the attackers to leave him alone.
-Brendan Harris and Ryan Herbert then beat Lancaster to the point of unconsciousness and repeatedly kicked and stamped on her head.
+Brendan Harris and Ryan Herbert then beat Lancaster to the point of unconsciousness and repeatedly kicked and stomped on her head.
 A 15-year-old witness told police: "They were running over and just kicking her in the head and jumping up and down on her head."
 One witness used a mobile phone to call for emergency services saying: "We need... we need an ambulance at Bacup Park; this mosher has just been banged because he's a mosher."
 The Guardian reported that afterwards, "The killers celebrated their attack on the goths – or 'moshers' – by telling friends afterwards that they had 'done summat [something] good', and claiming: 'There's two moshers nearly dead up Bacup park – you wanna see them – they're a right mess.

 Police said that it was "a sustained attack during the course of which the pair received serious head injuries and their faces were so swollen we could not ascertain which one was female and which one was male".
 Both were hospitalised as a result of the attack, initially at Rochdale Infirmary.
 Maltby's injuries left him in a coma and with internal bleeding.
 He gradually recovered, but had lost memory of the time leading up to and during the attack.
 Lancaster, in a deep coma, was placed on life support and moved to Fairfield General Hospital in Bury, then to the neurology unit at Hope Hospital (now Salford Royal Hospital) in Salford.
+During Sophie's time in hospital, her mother, Sylvia, gently waxed her dreadlocks, washed her, and read the Harry Potter books to her in an attempt to wake her up from her coma, before the family made the difficult decision to switch off her life support.
 The hospital staff determined that she would never regain consciousness, and on 24 August 2007, her life support was terminated.